🇮🇹Italy · Visas

 How long does the permesso di soggiorno take?

 File within 8 days of entry.
-The plastic card arrives on average 9 mo later.
+The plastic card arrives on average 9 months later.
 Until then you live on the ricevuta, banks, landlords and schools accept it.

 What is a nulla osta and why is it needed?